-Bell’s palsy is a diagnosis of exclusion and hence all possible causes have to be excluded first prior to diagnosing Bell’s palsy.
+Bell’s palsy is an idiopathic LMN facial palsy.
+It is a diagnosis of exclusion and hence all possible causes have to be excluded first prior to diagnosing Bell’s palsy.
 The majority of this article will discuss Bell’s Palsy and its associated clinical features and management.

 Bell’s palsy remains a poorly understood condition.
 Many causative associations have been proposed, the most universally accepted theory suggests a viral origin, yet no conclusive evidence is available at present.

 The main risk factor for developing Bell’s palsy is known concurrent viral infection, such as HSV-1, CMV, and EBV, whilst less common risk factors include diabetes mellitus and pregnancy.